joedefen/vappman/README.md

   * Default install options (--icons, --sandbox)
   * Preferred database selection
   * Maximum backups per application
+* **Generally faster** Although the number of offered apps has more than doubled with 3rd party database, the startup is faster (after the first time).
+The previous app list is used initially and then updated in the background.
 * **AppImage Compatibility Checking**: Automatic system checks for common AppImage issues (libfuse2, user namespaces, etc.) with distro-specific fix suggestions

 #### Supported `am/appman` Operations